 Lycan – Mixed Media Photography on Wood

-Lycan by Robin Rivers is an original piece of mixed media collage on wood from The Female Gaze series.
+Lycan by Robin Rivers is an original piece of mixed media collage on wood from the Retrieval series.
 I created this piece using my own photography shot in March 2026 at Château Saint-Pierre de Mejans in France.
+Each element is hand cut and laid using analog collage techniques.
 Other elements include acrylic paint, graphite, and medium.

 This piece is paired with my poem also entitled Lycan.